 Accordingly, most of the investments covered in this presentation are relatively short-term; past approximately six months, refugee employees are likely to require far less tailored support.
-Note that overall, refugee employees tend to have high retention rates relative to their non-refugee counterparts.
+And, as noted in the previous slide, overall refugee employees tend to have high retention rates relative to their non-refugee counterparts.